opensimworld/active-npcs/README.md

 The controller was tested with version 0.8.2.1 .
 There may be multiple issues with other versions.
 Please add an issue, or get in touch with Satyr Aeon @ hypergrid.org:8002

+# Thanks
+Thanks goes to Spax Orion for testing out lots of features and giving feedback